Cyclic Sieving and Plethysm Coefficients: Introduction

 \begin{thm} Let $\lambda$ be a rectangular partition, and let $\textnormal{PYTab}(\lambda, \mu^n)$ be the set of all semistandard tableaux of shape $\lambda$ and content $\mu^n$ with reading word Yamanouchi in the alphabets $\lbrace km+1, km+2, \ldots, (k+1)m \rbrace$ for all $0 \leq k \leq n-1$.
 Let $j$ act on $\textnormal{PYTab}(\lambda, \mu^n)$ by $m$ iterations of \textnormal{jeu-de-taquin} promotion.
 Then, for all positive integers $d$ dividing $n$, \end{thm}

 From Theorems 3.1 and 3.2 in Lascoux--Leclerc--Thibon \cite{Lascoux}, we see that the Hall--Littlewood symmetric function $Q'_{1^n}(q)$ specializes (up to sign) at $q = e^{\frac{2 \pi i \ell}{n}}$ to $p_{n/{\gcd(n,\ell)}}^{\gcd(n, \ell)}$.
-Therefore, we may interpret Theorem~\ref{mainprom} as analogous to exhibiting an instance of the cyclic sieving phenomenon.
+Therefore, we may interpret Theorem~\ref{mainprom} as analogous to exhibiting an instance of the cyclic sieving phenomenon, and Theorem~\ref{mainevac} as analogous to exhibiting an instance of Stembridge's ``$q = -1$'' phenomenon (the progenitor of the cyclic sieving phenomenon for involutions; cf. \cite{Stembridge}).